Kandy-IO/kandy-uc-js-sdk-3.x/docs/kandy-doc.md

 ### get

-Get a conversation object matching the user ID provided If successful, the event 'conversations:change' will be emitted.
-If a conversation with the given user ID already exists in the store, it will be returned; otherwise, a new conversation will be created.

-**Parameters**

--   `destination` **[string][2]** The destination for messages created in this conversation.
-This will be a user's sip address.

-Returns **[Conversation][10]** A Conversation object.

-### get

 Get a conversation object matching the user IDs provided.
 If successful, the event 'conversations:change' will be emitted.
 Multi-user conversations have a destination comprised of multiple user IDs.